diixo/dbus/README.md

 git clone https://github.com/GENIVI/capicxx-dbus-runtime.git
 ```

-In order to build the CommonAPI-DBus-Runtime library the pkgconfig files of the patched libdbus library must be added to the _PKG_CONFIG_PATH_.
+In order to build the CommonAPI-DBus-runtime library the pkgconfig files of the patched libdbus library must be added to the _PKG_CONFIG_PATH_.

 For example, if the patched _libdbus_ library is available in **/usr/local**, set the _PKG_CONFIG_PATH_ variable as follows: